magronp/bsrnn/docs/analysis.md

 ### Multi-head sequence module

-We took inspiration from the [DTTNet](https://arxiv.org/abs/2309.08684) model who proposed a so-called "improved" sequence module, based on splitting the latent representation into several heads for parallel processing.
-This allows for reducing the number of parameters and performance improvement.
+We took inspiration from the [DTTNet](https://arxiv.org/abs/2309.08684) model, where a so-called "improved" sequence module is used.
+This module is based on splitting the latent representation into several heads for parallel processing: the RNNs then process a smaller representation, which reduces the number of parameters.

 |                | vocals |  bass  |  drums |  other | average|
 |----------------|--------|--------|--------|--------|--------|
 |    Original    |   7.7  |   6.1  |   9.7  |   4.8  |   7.1  |
 |    Multi-head  |   7.6  |   5.5  |   9.1  |   4.0  |   6.6  |

-ngroups ="null" (donc automatiquement =3 ou 4), vocals=7.7, donc ne change pas grand chose. si on réduit num_repeats=4 as suggested dans DTTNet, worse results (7.5 dB vocals, même si 8M -> 5M parameters)

-Thus, this scheme seems to be effective only when using the conv layers as in DTTNet, instead of the band-split mechanism here.
+However this approach yields a significant performance drop.
+If we further reduce `num_repeats=4` as suggested in the DTTNet paper, the results get worse, even though the model becomes much lighter (7.5 dB vocals and 5M parameters, vs. 8M for the base one).
+Thus, this mechanism seems to be effective only when using in cunjonction with other architecture aspects of DTTNet, e.g., not the band-split scheme of BSRNN considered here.

 ## Dataset and data preprocessing